emarmolsanchez/eMIRNA/README.md

 # miRNA Prediction

-The next modules are implemented for predicting novel miRNA genes in our genome of interest.
+The following modules are implemented for predicting novel miRNA genes in our genome of interest.
 All required steps are thoroughly explained and exemplified as follows:

 &nbsp;